RuiKurumi/discord-holyc/README.md

 ## Why Does This Exist

-Because "can HolyC talk to Discord's Gateway" was a question that needed answering, and nobody was going to stop me from finding out the hard way — hand-rolled TLS, WebSocket framing, and a JSON parser included.
+My dumbass thought "can HolyC talk to Discord's Gateway?" and it becamse a question that I needed answers to.
+Nobody was going to stop me from finding out the hard way — hand-rolled TLS, WebSocket framing, and a JSON parser included.
+I cried multiple times making this.
+Prayers to the 5 rivers I evaporated.

 ## Roadmap